Westville Music Bowl: Tennis venue

-The Cullman–Heyman Tennis Center is part of the Yale University tennis complex which consists of 17 outdoor and 8 indoor DecoTurf hardcourts.
+The Cullman–Heyman Tennis Center is part of the Yale University tennis complex which consists of 12 outdoor and 8 indoor DecoTurf hardcourts.
 Across Yale Avenue from the Yale Tennis Complex is the Connecticut Tennis Center Stadium, which hosted men's and women's professional tennis tournaments, hosted its last WTA tournament in 2018.
 In 2019 approval was given to convert the stadium into a concert venue.
 The outdoor stadium was built in 1991 for the Volvo Tennis Championships, and by 2009 it had seats for 15,000 spectators.
 The current capacity of the Connecticut Tennis Center Stadium is around 15,000, making it the third largest tennis venue in the United States and one of the largest in the world by capacity, behind the French Open's Roland Garros Stadium.
 The Cullman–Heyman Tennis Center is located at 279 Derby Avenue, West Haven, CT 06516.
 The facility has a master scoreboard and there are HD video cameras on every court that support streaming.
 All eight courts also have individual scoreboards.

 The facility has hosted major intercollegiate national championships like the ITA Indoor Collegiate Individual Championships in 2009 and the ITA Women's Team Championships in February 2017.
 CHTC also hosts the ECAC Championships and the ITA Regional Individual Championships every year.

 Concert venue

 In 2021 the main stadium was converted into a full-time concert venue managed by The Bowery Presents, that started operations in 2024.
-Before this full time conversion the 1991 stadium had been used periodically for concerts by bands such as Goose, Phish, and Joe Russo's Almost Dead.
+Before this full time conversion the 1991 stadium had been used periodically for concerts.
 The conversion came from significant pressure from both the city and state governments to increase the number of large-capacity concert venues in the state, to make it more of a tourist destination.